-One day in the latter part of November, the two men went hunting, Each ferent direction.
-Each went in a dif-rection.
+One day in the latter part of November, the two men went hunting.
+Each went in a different direction.
 The day was anything but perfect.
 There was a stiff breeze blowing from southeast and a steady snow-fall was coming down.
-The sky was
+The sky was gray and forbidding.